 - (a) Civil Action.
 Notwithstanding any inconsistent provision of law with respect to the timely bringing of an action, an eligible person may, within three years of the discovery of any profit from crime or funds of an offender, bring a civil action in a court of competent jurisdiction to recover money damages from an offender. - (b) Notice by Eligible Persons.
 Upon filing an action under subsection (a) of this section, the eligible person shall give notice to the Commission of the filing by delivering a copy of the summons and complaint to the Commission.
 The eligible person may also give notice to the Commission prior to filing the action so as to allow the Commission to apply for any appropriate provisional remedies, which are otherwise authorized to be invoked prior to the commencement of an action. - (c) Responsibilities of Commission.
-Upon receipt of a copy of a summons and complaint, or upon receipt of notice from the eligible person prior to filing an action, the Commission shall immediately take action to:
+Upon receipt of a copy of a summons and complaint, or upon receipt of notice from the eligible person prior to filing an action, the Commission shall immediately take action to: - (1) Notify all other known eligible persons of the filing of the civil action by certified mail, return receipt requested, where the eligible persons' names and addresses are known to the Commission.

-- Notify all other known eligible persons of the filing of the civil action by certified mail, return receipt requested, where the eligible persons' names and addresses are known to the Commission. - (2) Publish, at least once every six months for three years from the date of the discovery of the profit from crime or funds of an offender, a legal notice in newspapers of general circulation in the county in which the crime was committed and in counties contiguous to that county advising any eligible person of the existence of profit from crime or funds of an offender.
-The Commission may, in its discretion, provide for additional notice as it deems necessary. - (3) Avoid the wasting of the assets identified in the complaint as the profit from crime or funds of an offender in any manner consistent with subsection (d) of this section. - (d) Authority to Avoid Wasting of Assets.
+- (2) Provide, in its discretion, for additional notice as it deems necessary. - (3) Avoid the wasting of the assets identified in the complaint as the profit from crime or funds of an offender in any manner consistent with subsection (d) of this section. - (d) Authority to Avoid Wasting of Assets.
 The Commission, acting on behalf of all eligible persons, shall have the right to apply for any and all provisional remedies that are also otherwise available to the plaintiff in the civil action brought under subsection (a) of this section, such as attachment, injunction, constructive trust, and receivership.
 On a motion for a provisional remedy, the moving party shall state whether any other provisional remedy has previously been sought in the same action against the same defendant.
 The court may require the moving party to elect between those remedies to which it would otherwise be entitled. - (e) Enforcement of Judgment.
 Notwithstanding any other provision of law to the contrary, a judgment obtained pursuant to this section shall not be subject to execution or enforcement against the first one thousand dollars (\$1,000) deposited in an inmate account to the credit of the inmate or in a prisoner account to the credit of the prisoner.
 In addition, where the civil action involves funds of an offender and those funds were recovered by the offender pursuant to a judgment obtained in a civil action, a judgment obtained pursuant to this section may not be subject to enforcement or execution against the first ten percent (10%) of any compensatory damages awarded to the offender in a civil action.